-“I've always been fascinated by the rise and fall of civilizations, how science, discovery, and culture flourish right before that fall.
-How vast swathes of knowledge are lost forever in such a short time, often compounded by colonization and a rewriting of history.
-Leaving only fragments of a civilization’s true story behind.
+“I've always been fascinated by the rise and fall of civilisations, how science, discovery, and culture flourish right before that fall.
+How vast swathes of knowledge are lost forever in such a short time, often compounded by colonisation and a rewriting of history.
+Leaving only fragments of a civilisation’s true story behind.

-“The Witcher: Blood Origin will tell the tale of the Elven civilization before its fall, and most importantly reveal the forgotten history of the very first Witcher.”
+“The Witcher: Blood Origin will tell the tale of the Elven civilisation before its fall, and most importantly reveal the forgotten history of the very first Witcher.”

-How does Blood Origin connect to The Witcher season 2?
+How does Blood Origin connect to The Witcher?